Gentlymad-Studios/NewGraph/README.md

 1. You can also create editor only utility nodes.
 See the source code for the CommentNode (https://github.com/Gentlymad-Studios/NewGraph/blob/main/Editor/Views/Nodes/CommentNode.cs) to learn more about it.
 2. Graph assets are simple Scriptable Objects and everything will be fully serialized.
 In our pipeline we will still convert these representations to the specific use case but in theory you could use a graph asset directly on runtime.
 3. The Graph Editor is intended for editor usage ONLY.
 We are operating with Unity's serialization system under the hood.
-4. We make heavy use if Unity's ability to serialize managed references.
+4. We make heavy use of Unity's ability to serialize managed references.
 With this we don't need child/sub scriptable objects and can serialize everything (that implements INode) into one object.